ONSdigital/es-imputation-sg/README.md

 **Inputs:** This method will require all of the Questions columns to be on the data which is being sent to the method, e.g. **Q601,Q602...**.
 A movement_*question* column should be created for each question in the data wrangler for correct usage of the method.
 The way the method is written will create the columns if they haven't been created before but for best practice create them in the data wrangler.

 **Outputs:** A Json string which contains all the created movements, saved in the respective movement_*question_name* columns.

+### Calculate Imputation Factors Method

+**Name of Lambda:** imputation_calculate_imputation_factors_method.

+**Intro:** Calculates imputation factor for each question, in each aggregated group.
+Factors are calculated depending on the Region,Land or Marine,Count of refs within cell.

+**Inputs:** JSON string from wrangler with the needed columns.

+**Outputs:** JSON string containing imputation factors for each question in each aggregated group.